Inventus Mining (CVE:IVS) Stock Price Down 21.1% – What’s Next?

 Insider Buying and Selling at Inventus Mining

-In other Inventus Mining news, Director Glen Alexander Milne purchased 577,000 shares of the firm’s stock in a transaction dated Tuesday, November 19th.
-The shares were bought at an average price of C$0.06 per share, for a total transaction of C$31,735.00.
-Insiders have bought a total of 1,952,000 shares of company stock valued at $99,235 in the last ninety days.
-31.70% of the stock is currently owned by company insiders.
+In related news, Director Glen Alexander Milne acquired 577,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 19th.
+The stock was purchased at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders have acquired 1,952,000 shares of company stock valued at $99,235 over the last quarter.
+Corporate insiders own 31.70% of the company’s stock.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.